-Particulars All Parties Promoters Related Parties

-Aggregate of loans

-- Repayable on demand (A) 42.20 42.20

-- Agreement does not specify any terms or period of 43.30 - 43.30
+Particulars All Parties (₹ in crores) Promoters (₹ in crores) Related Parties (₹ in crores) Aggregate of loans - Repayable on demand (A) 124.35 - 124.35 - Agreement does not specify any terms or period of Repayment (B) Total (A+B) 124.35 124.35 Percentage of loans to the total loans given 46.84% - 46.84%

-Repayment (B) - - -

-Total (A+B) 43.30 - 43.30

-Percentage of loans to the total loans 46.41%

-- iv.
-According to the information and explanations given to us and on the basis of our examination of records of the Company, in respect of investments made and loans, guarantees and security given by the Company, the provisions of section 185 and 186 of the Companies Act, 2013 have been complied with. - v.
-The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
-Accordingly, clause 3(v) of the Order is not applicable. - vi.
-We have broadly reviewed the books of accounts maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Companies Act, 2013 in respect of its manufactured goods and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not carried out a detailed examination of the records with a view to determine whether these are accurate or complete. - vii. (a) The Company does not have liability in respect of Service tax, Duty of excise, Sales tax and Value added tax during the year since effective 1 July 2017, these statutory dues have been subsumed into Goods and Services Tax ('GST').
+- (iv) According to the information and explanations given to us and on the basis of our examination of records of the Company, in respect of investments made and loans, guarantees and security given by the Company, in our opinion the provisions of Section 185 and 186 of the Companies Act, 2013 ("the Act") have been complied with. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+Accordingly, clause 3(v) of the Order is not applicable. - (vi) We have broadly reviewed the books of accounts maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Act in respect of its manufactured goods and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
+However, we have not carried out a detailed examination of the records with a view to determine whether these are accurate or complete. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise, Sales tax and Value added tax during the year since effective 1 July 2017, these statutory dues has been subsumed into GST.

-According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax ('GST'), Provident fund, Employees' State Insurance, Income-Tax, Professional Tax, Duty of Customs, Cess and other statutory dues have generally been regularly deposited with the appropriate authorities.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax, Provident Fund, Employees State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues have generally been regularly deposited with the appropriate authorities.

-According to the information and explanations given to us, and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Services Tax ('GST'), Provident fund, Employees' State Insurance, Income-Tax, Professional Tax, Duty of Customs, Cess and other statutory dues were in arrears as at 31 March 2022 for a period of more than six months from the date they became payable.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of Goods and Services Tax, Provident Fund, Employees State Insurance, Income-Tax, Duty of Customs or Cess or other statutory dues were in arrears as at 31 March 2023 for a period of more than six months from the date they became payable.

-(b) According to the information and explanations given to us, there are no statutory dues relating to Goods and Service Tax, Provident Fund, Employees State Insurance, Professional Tax or Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute.
-According to the information and explanations given to us, the following dues of Income-Tax, Excise Duty, Duty of Customs have not been deposited as on 31 March 2022 by the Company on account of disputes:
+(b) According to the information and explanations given to us, there are no statutory dues relating to Provident Fund, Employees State Insurance, Professional Tax or Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute.
+According to the information and explanations given to us, the following dues of Income-Tax, Excise Duty, Duty of Customs and Goods and Services Tax have not been deposited as on 31 March 2023 by the Company on account of disputes: